 7.3.3 UP integrity protection policy

-NOTE a: Only EN-DC capable UEs and EN-DC capable eNBs support UP integrity protection.
-Therefore, the eNB can only activate UP integrity protection with a UE which has indicated that its both EN-DC capable and it supports user plane integrity protection with EPS.
+NOTE 1: Only EN-DC capable UEs and EN-DC capable eNBs support UP integrity protection.
+Therefore, the eNB can only activate UP integrity protection with a UE that is EN-DC capable and supports user plane integrity protection with EPS.

 If the UE indicates that it supports user plane integrity protection with EPS in EIA7 in the EPS security capability, the MME shall provide UP integrity protection policy for each E-RAB to the eNB during the Attach/Dedicated bearer activation/Dedicated bearer modification procedure as specified in TS 23.401 [2].
 The MME receives UP integrity protection policy from SMF+PGW-C via SGW.

-Editor’s Note: How to address the issue that some existing MMEs may not copy all EEA/EIA bits from NAS signalling into S1AP or some existing eNB may not copy all the EEA/EIA bits from S1-AP signalling into X2AP signalling raised by RAN3 LS S3-212436 are ffs.

-NOTE 1: The SMF+PGW-C can be locally configured with UP integrity protection and confidentiality policy.
+NOTE 2: The SMF+PGW-C can be locally configured with UP integrity protection and confidentiality policy.
 However, the SMF+PGW-C only sends UP integrity protection policy to the upgraded SGW.
 The SMF+PGW-C, SGW and MME can use GTP-C signalling compatibility concepts to jugde whether to send UP integrity protection policy to the peer.

 The UP integrity protection policy shall indicate whether UP integrity protection shall be activated or not for all DRBs belonging to that E-RAB.